Undimmed presentation detents in SwiftUI

 }

-property also needs new identifier extensions for .fraction
+where the uiKitIdentifier property needs these extensions for .fraction and .height:

 extension UISheetPresentationController.Detent.Identifier {